 You’ll have a range of skills you maybe don’t recognise, and perhaps you even gained new ones during your time in prison.
 The National Careers Service website has some great advice on how to reflect those skills in an effective CV.

-5. Speak to a Jobcentre work coach
+5. Contact your work coach